CLI Reference

 |---|---|---|

---path <path> | Custom path to CLAUDE.md | Auto-detect |
+--path <path> | Custom path to the target file or directory | Auto-detect |

 -v, --verbose | Verbose output | false |